Tonejs/Tone.js/README.md

 ### Transport

-[Tone.Transport](https://tonejs.github.io/docs/Transport) is the main timekeeper.
+`Tone.getTransport()` returns the main timekeeper.
 Unlike the AudioContext clock, it can be started, stopped, looped and adjusted on the fly.
-You can think of it like the arrangement view in a Digital Audio Workstation or channels in a Tracker.
+You can think of it like the arrangement view in a Digital Audio Workstation.

-Multiple events and parts can be arranged and synchronized along the Transport.
-[Tone.Loop](https://tonejs.github.io/docs/Loop) is a simple way to create a looped callback that can be scheduled to start and stop.
+Multiple events and parts can be arranged and synchronized along the Transport. `Tone.Loop` is a simple way to create a looped callback that can be scheduled to start and stop.

 ```javascript
 // create two monophonic synths